Why marketing doesn’t work – Part One

 We know – you’re thinking how can you have wrong customers?
 Surely any customer is good?

 When asked who are your customers – you shouldn’t be saying everyone.
-Even retail stores are very clear about their target customer profile, and their messaging, images and what they offer is all very targeted to that group of people.
+Even large retail stores like Marks and Spencer are very clear about their target customer profile, and their messaging, images and what they offer is all very targeted to that group of people.

 There is a difference between showing up where ever your customers are, and just being everywhere.
 Advertising in the trade magazine because you read it, doesn’t mean your customers do.
 Having a poster at the bus shelter is pointless if your customers don’t use buses.
 Sponsoring a hole at the golf club is a waste of money if your customers don’t play golf.
 These things are all a waste of precious marketing budget – because they aren’t focused.